nkij/jammt-mobile/README.md

 ## 📝 License

-This project maintains compatibility with the original jamMT application's functionality while providing modern, accessible interfaces.
 The original jamMT was created by [Ian MacMillan](https://www.ian-macmillan.com/JamMT/).

 ---